drshahizan/BDM/materials/plagiarism.md

 </p>

 4. Select the **Assignment** you want to submit from the drop-down menu.
 Make sure you choose the correct one according to your project topic and group number.
 5. Click on the **Submit** button and upload your project report file.
-Use your **group name** as the file name, such as `Ass1_F4.pdf`.
+Use your **group name** as the file name, such as `Ass1_KicapSambal.pdf`.
+You only need to send the report.
+There is no need to submit source code *.ipynb.
 6. Wait for the confirmation message and the digital receipt.
-You can also view your Similarity Report and AI plagiarism percentage by clicking on the **View** button.
+You can also view your Similarity Report percentage by clicking on the **View** button.
+7. You are allowed to resubmit your project report up to three times and get immediate feedback from Turnitin.
+After the third attempt, you will have to wait 24 hours before you can resubmit and get a new Similarity Report. ⏳

 I hope this clarifies the submission process for your project.
 If you have any other questions, please let me know. 😊

-You are allowed to resubmit your project report up to three times and get immediate feedback from Turnitin.
-After the third attempt, you will have to wait 24 hours before you can resubmit and get a new Similarity Report. ⏳

 # Tips for Writing a Good Project Report ✍️👏